Retirement

 • Why Health and Financial Checkups Are Important

-• Six Annual Items to Review During Your Financial Checkup
+• Seven Annual Items to Review During Your Financial Checkup

 Happy New Year!

-We hope that you’re having a wonderful start to 2025!
-What are your goals for the new year?
+As we turn the page from 2025 to 2026, what are your goals for the new year?
 Do you want to travel more?
-Do you want to find more time to spend with your kids and/or grandkids?
+Do you want to spend more time with your family?
 Are there some new hobbies you want to try?
-Hopefully you’ve taken some time to review your goals for 2025 and have a financial plan that prioritizes those goals.
+Hopefully you’ve set some short-term, mid-term, and long-term goals and have a financial plan that prioritizes those goals.
 Let’s review why the beginning of the year is a great time for a financial checkup.

 Finding Time for Health and Financial Checkups

-The same thinking applies for visiting your financial advisor for a financial checkup.
-It’s second nature for some people to try to avoid financial checkups just like some people do with health checkups because they’re worried about receiving bad news.
+The same thinking applies for meeting with a financial advisor for annual financial checkups.
+It’s sometimes second nature for people to try to avoid financial checkups and health checkups because they’re worried about receiving bad news.
 Hopefully, you won’t receive bad news at your next financial or health checkup.
-But if you do, work with your financial advisor or your doctor to develop a plan to improve your financial situation/health by your next checkup.
+But if you do, work with your financial advisor or doctor to develop a plan to improve your financial situation/health by your next checkup.

-Keep in mind that checkups can bring good news too.
-If you’ve done a good job of sticking to your budget, maybe you can dream even bigger with your goals for 2025 and beyond.
-As you’re preparing for your next financial checkup, make sure to review these six annual items, which can also be found on our 2025 Financial Planning Calendar.
+Keep in mind that checkups can bring good news, too.
+If you’ve done a good job of sticking to your budget, maybe you can dream even bigger with your goals for 2027 and beyond.
+As you’re preparing for your next financial checkup, make sure to review these seven annual items, which can also be found on our 2026 Financial Planning Calendar.

 1. Review Your Spending Plan (AKA, Your Budget)